Staycation boating fun for all the family

 Dinghy Sailing and Windsurfing

-If you want a watersports staycation where everyone in the family can do their own thing but come together at the end of the day to share stories from on the water, many RYA watersports centres in the UK offer a wide variety of RYA dinghy and windsurfing courses for all abilities.
+For the thrill seekers, why not try a watersports staycation?
+Many RYA watersports centres in the UK offer a wide variety of RYA dinghy and windsurfing courses for all abilities.

 Adult and youth sessions often happen simultaneously so that the whole family can learn at the same time.
 “It's great to see families meet up at lunch and at the end of the day to talk about their time on the water.
 Often, they will then progress to sailing together,” says Sue Cox (SeaSports Southwest).